 The specific procedures for conformity of production are set out in paragraphs 8.2. to 8.4. and Appendices 1 to 4.

+This paragraph is applicable to Level 1B and Level 2 only;

+In addition, the manufacturer shall check the accessibility of the parameters listed in paragraph 3. of Appendix 5 to this Regulation and listed in Appendix 1 of Annex C1 in accordance with paragraph 5.1. of Appendix 5.

 Table 8/1